ayonious/dot-templates/README.md

 ## 📅 To be worked later

-1. Folder download
+1. ability to configure this CLI after the first installation.
 2. Multiple Folder inputting, currently only from one folder I can get all templates
-3. ability to configure this CLI after the first installation.